strapdata/elassandra/docs/elassandra/source/search_over_cql.rst

    (5 rows)

-Distributed Elasticsearch aggregation with Apach Spark ......................................................
+Distributed Elasticsearch aggregation with Apache Spark ......................................................

 In order to use the Elasticsearch aggregation capabilities from Apache Spark, you must request Elassandra with a projection clause having the same CQL types